tasket/Qubes-scripts/README.md

 Updates will be run for each specified VM even if some VM updates return an error.
 Any VMs with errors will be reported at the end.

-Dom0 is always skipped unless it is specified on the command line.
+Note: Dom0 update is no longer included.
+Please see Qubes documentation on using `qubesctl` command to perform updates as you may find it preferable to using this script.

 ## configure-sudo-prompt